Who owns the Arctic and should they drill for oil and gas?

 The US is proposing to let oil companies drill in northern Alaska, despite the huge Exxon Valdez oil spill in Alaska in 1989.

-What rights do individual countries have in the Arctic?
+What rights do countries have in the Arctic?

-All countries with territory in the Arctic Circle have sovereign rights over the sea-floor close to their own shores.
+All countries with territory in the Arctic Circle have rights over the sea-floor close to their own shores.

 They can also establish exclusive economic zones, stretching up to 200 nautical miles (370km) from shore.

-In these zones, they have the right to fish, build infrastructure and extract natural resources under the UN Convention on the Law of the Sea.
+In these zones, they have the right to fish, build infrastructure and extract natural resources.

-Countries can extend these zones further, if they can show that their land masses extend that far into the sea.
+Countries can extend these zones, if they can show that their land masses go further into the sea.

 There is currently a dispute over who owns a 1,070-mile long (1,721 km) chain of undersea mountains called the Lomonosov Ridge, which runs through the North Pole.